Micro Master's Degree in Strategic Human Resource Management

 • Accreditation of Prior Experiential Learning for Qualification (APELQ) certified from Paris-U for credit and tuition fee transfer

-• Accreditation & Recognition certified from Paris-U
+• Certification & Recognition certified from Paris-U

 Université Libérale de Paris’s Micro Master Degree means:

-Paris-U Micro Master Degree is the certified at the master level and is equivalent to:
+Paris-U Micro Master Degree is certified at the master level and is equivalent to:

-• Level 7 certificate of Regulated Qualification Framework (RQF) of UK
+• Level 7 Certificate of Regulated Qualification Framework (RQF) of the UK

 • Level 10 certificate of Scottish Credit and Qualifications Framework (SCQF)

-• Level 7 certificate of Credit and Qualifications Framework (CQFW)
+• Level 7 Certificate of Credit and Qualifications Framework (CQFW)

 • Level 7 certificate of European Qualifications Framework (EQF)